See index to all the chapters for Putting Out the Planetary Fire

 Renewables dominate investment in new power generation and accounted for 70% of 2021’s global total of $530 billion spent on all new generation capacity.
-The U.S. added 462% more electricity from renewables than fossil fuels in the first half of 2022 compared to 2021, according to the U.S. Energy Information Administration (EIA).
+The U.S. added 462% more electricity from renewables than from fossil fuels in the first half of 2022 compared to 2021, according to the U.S. Energy Information Administration (EIA).

-Investing in renewable energy stocks outperformed fossil fuels by more than threefold in the last decade.
+Renewable energy stocks outperformed fossil fuels by more than threefold in the last decade.
 Investing in green power was also less volatile in advanced markets.

-U.S. Government subsidies for Renewable Energy
+U.S. Government Subsidies for Renewable Energy

-The 2022 Inflation Reduction Act (IRA) included the largest investments to date by the U.S. government for renewable energy.
+The 2022 Inflation Reduction Act included the largest investments to date by the U.S. government for renewable energy.
 Some of the subsidies for consumers include:

-- $9 billion in home energy rebate programsto help people electrify their home appliances and for energy-efficient retrofits, with a focus on low-income consumers;
+- $9 billion in home energy rebate programs to help people electrify their home appliances and for energy-efficient retrofits, with a focus on low-income consumers;

-- 10 years of consumer tax creditsto make heat pumps, rooftop solar, electric HVAC, and water heaters more affordable, which make homes more energy efficient;
+- 10 years of consumer tax credits to make heat pumps, rooftop solar, electric HVAC, and water heaters more affordable, which make homes more energy efficient;

-- $4,000 in consumer tax creditsfor lower- and middle-income individuals who buy used electric vehicles, and up to $7,500 tax credits for new EVs; and,
+- $4,000 in consumer tax credits for lower- and middle-income individuals who buy used electric vehicles, and up to $7,500 tax credits for new EVs; and

 The package includes more than $60 billion to support “onshore clean energy manufacturing” in the U.S. This includes: